-Here’s the basic 8-note set which includes the red box pictured above that is SIMILAR to the Merry Bells handbells set I’ve referenced above:
+This basic 8-note set includes the red Kidsplay box pictured above SIMILAR to the Merry Bells handbells (Amazon affiliate link):

-If you purchase the Merry Bells basic set, I HIGHLY recommend purchasing the 5-note add-on set (the yellow box only).
-Almost all of my note charts will require you to have these notes in addition to the basic set:
+If you purchase the Merry Bells basic set, I HIGHLY recommend purchasing the 5-Note Chromatic Handbell Add On Set (the yellow box only).
+Almost all of my note charts will require you to have these notes in addition to the 8-note basic set:

-This is the extended note set which will extend your set further (the orange box), a great way to get more kids playing the bells, but not necessary (you can use the extended note set as an option with all my charts).
-I’d recommend getting these eventually:
+This 7-note expanded range handbell set will extend your set further (the orange box).
+It’s a great way to get more kids playing the bells, but not necessary (you can use the extended note set as an option with all my charts).
+I recommend getting these eventually (Amazon affiliate link):

 The kids absolutely LOVE them and we can sing a song a million times over and never get tired of it when we use the bells.